Mamuka Pantsulaia: Career

 Pantsulaia played for the Soviet Union under-16 national team in 1985, helping the team win the 1985 with two goals in the final.
 He was named the tournament's best player.
 He scored 8 goals in 17 matches for Soviet youth teams.
-He earned his only cap for the Georgia on 27 May 1990 in the country's first international match, an friendly against Lithuania.
+He earned his only cap for the Georgia on 27 May 1990 in the country's first international match, a friendly against Lithuania.
 He started the match but was substituted at half-time for Gocha Gogrichiani.
 The home fixture, played in Tbilisi, finished as a 2–2 draw.

 Pantsulaia played for Dinamo Tbilisi in the Soviet Top League from 1985 to 1989, and for Torpedo Kutaisi in the Soviet First League in 1989.
 Georgia established its own league, the Umaglesi Liga, in 1990 after the founding of the Georgian Football Federation.
 Pantsulaia played in the new league for Olimpi Rustavi (originally Gorda Rustavi), Shevardeni-1906 Tbilisi and Odishi Zugdidi.
 He was the top scorer, along with Gia Guruli, of the 1990, scoring 23 goals.
 In 1991, he received a one-year suspension after arguing with a referee.

 After retiring from playing, he became a coach at the Olimpi Rustavi youth academy, helping train players such as Tornike Okriashvili.